martinmphil/ron_reade/docs/design-document.md

 The `halt_button` is enabled only while the app is processing text.
 Pressing the `halt_button` terminates the current web worker, discards any partially generated audio, and reloads the model.

-When all the audio has been processed, the `audio_output` element becomes opaque.
+When the user's full text has been processed into audio, the `audio_output` element becomes opaque.
 The `status_report` paragraph displays: "Please press the play button on the audio player above."
 The user can then play, pause, or rewind the audio at their convenience.

 The `process_text_button` is disabled while audio is playing but is re-enabled if the user modifies the text in the `ron_text` text area.